Bob Balaban

-Early life and education
+Early life

 Balaban was born to a Jewish family on August 16, 1945, in Chicago, the son of Eleanor (née Pottasch) and Elmer Balaban, who owned several movie theatres and later was a pioneer in cable television.
 His mother acted under the name Eleanor Barry.
 His paternal grandparents emigrated from Moldova and Ukraine to Chicago, while his mother's family was from Germany, Russia, and Romania.

 His uncles were dominant forces in the theatre business; they founded the Balaban and Katz Theatre circuit in Chicago, a chain which included the Chicago and Uptown Theatres.
 Balaban's father, Elmer, and uncle, Harry, founded the H & E Balaban Corporation in Chicago, which operated its own movie palaces, including the Esquire Theatre in Chicago.
 They later owned a powerful group of television stations and cable television franchises.
 His uncle Barney Balaban was president of Paramount Pictures for nearly 30 years from 1936 to 1964.
 His maternal grandmother's second husband, Sam Katz, was a vice president at Metro-Goldwyn-Mayer beginning in 1936.
-Sam had been an early partner of Bob's uncles Abe, Barney, John, and Max in forming Balaban and Katz.
+Sam had been an early partner of Balaban's uncles Abe, Barney, John, and Max in forming Balaban and Katz.
 Sam served as president of the Publix theatre division of Paramount Pictures.

-Balaban began his college career at Colgate University where he joined Phi Kappa Tau fraternity and then transferred to New York University.
+Balaban began his college career at Colgate University where he joined Phi Kappa Tau fraternity before transferring to New York University.
 He studied acting at HB Studio under Uta Hagen.
+By 1972, Balaban was a few credits shy of graduation, and he eventually completed his degree by writing a 100-page paper on the sociology of the Close Encounters of the Third Kind film set.